Priya-Bai-S/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/authgit.png)

-1. Right-click on **Start course**, click on **Copy link** and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.
+1. Right-click on **Start course** given below, click on **Copy link** and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.

    <!-- For start course, run in JavaScript:
    'https://github.com/new?' + new URLSearchParams({